 It was too good a story to leave in a history book.
 I wanted to bring it to the thousands of women who knew nothing about Jewish history or labor history or class but who would respond to a novel.
 So I began to write Rivington Street.
 And, as I did so, a whole family grew in my mind to surround the Clara Lemlich character: a tormented Bundist father, yearning for the revolution he had left behind in Russia; a relentless mother, who enabled the family to survive a pogrom and get to America; a kid sister, whose artistic genius took the form of garment design – all adding up to a family that would be increasingly torn apart by politics as the years went on.
 I got so engrossed in this family, I wrote another book about them, Union Square, carrying the story through the Jazz Age and Depression and showing how feminism and unions changed with the times.

 Meredith Tax was born in Wisconsin and graduated from Brandeis University with a degree in English.
 While studying in London, she became involved in the anti-war movement and decided she wanted to be an activist.
 Returning to the U.S. in 1968, she continued her anti-war work and was one of the initiators of Bread and Roses, an early socialist-feminist organization in Boston.
 Her first important piece of writing, “Women and Her Mind: the Story of Everyday Life” (1970), is considered a founding document of the women’s movement.
 Her books include The Rising of the Women: Feminist Solidarity and Class Conflict, 1880-1917; Rivington Street, a leftwing feminist family saga of Jewish immigration; its sequel, Union Square; and Families, a children’s book.
-Tax is currently president of Women’s World Organization for Rights, Literature, and Development, or Women’s WORLD which has played an important role in exposing the connections between gender and censorship, and in defending women writers under attack.
+Tax served as president of Women’s World Organization for Rights, Literature, and Development, or Women’s WORLD which has played an important role in exposing the connections between gender and censorship, and in defending women writers under attack.
 She died on September 25, 2022.

 How to cite this page